Background Invariance Testing According to Semantic Proximity: Methodology

-The Apriori algorithm \cite{Apriori} is widely used for association analysis.
-When the size of the dataset is great, the Frequent Pattern Growth algorithm \cite{fptree} can run more efficiently.
-Considering a set of all possible keywords $K_{\text{all}}$ that can be extracted from all images in the repository $\mathbb{B}$, the level of association between two keywords $k_a$ and $k_b$ can be described by two concepts.
-Consider three itemsets: $s_a = \{k_a\}$, $s_b = \{k_b\}$, and $s_{ab} = \{k_a, k_b\}$, The first concept, \emph{support} for the itemset $s_{ab}$:
+To consider indirectly relevant keywords to the original testing image, we built an ontology using association analysis, i.e., Apriori algorithm \cite{Apriori} and Frequent Pattern Growth algorithm \cite{fptree}.
+Given a set of all possible keywords $K_{\text{all}}$ that can be extracted from all images in a dataset $\mathbb{B}$, the level of association between two keywords $k_a$ and $k_b$ can be described by \emph{support} and \emph{confidence}.
+For three itemsets: $s_a = \{k_a\}$, $s_b = \{k_b\}$, and $s_{ab} = \{k_a, k_b\}$, the \emph{support} for the itemset $s_{ab}$ is defined as: